tcourdy/plaid_expenses/README.md

-Simple python script that uses the plaid api and the twilio api that sends a sms message with the amount of money you have spent broken down by category.
-Note that you will need a twilio and plaid developer account to use this
+Simple python script that uses the plaid api and the twilio api to send an sms message with the amount of money you have spent broken down by category (keeps a running total for each month).
+Note that you will need a twilio and plaid developer account to use this.

 Requirements:
 - python3